 Why has sunscreen stained my clothing?

-Applying a UVA & UVB protecting sun cream has many benefits for the skin, not only does applying sun lotion help shield skin from the harmful effects of the sun, it can also help stave-off fine lines and wrinkles.
+Not only does applying sun lotion help shield skin from the harmful effects of the sun, it can also help stave-off fine lines and wrinkles.
 The only downside is that some fabrics can be stained yellow when they come into contact with sunscreen.

 Why does sunscreen stain certain clothes and not others?